kenslin7/CML-Homelab/README.md

 ![SecureCRT session to SW1](images/image9.png)

 SW2 was configured the same as SW1, with its IP address from the topology.
 I issued the `network 0.0.0.0 0.0.0.0 area 0` command to advertise all interfaces into OSPF.
-SW2 can be reached with Telnet at `203.0.113.2` — this was later changed to the management VLAN on both SW1 and SW2.
+SW2 can be reached with Telnet at `203.0.113.2`.
+This will be changed to the management VLAN on both SW1 and SW2 later for remote connectivity.
 Like SW1, I had to add a route to my laptop's routing table to reach the `203.0.113.0/24` network via `192.168.1.5`.

 ![Laptop routing table entry for SW2](images/image10.png)